pH-7/GoodJsCode/readme.md

 There are so many ways to achieve a solution.
 And there is always a shorten and cleaner version which should always be the chosen one.

 Think twice before starting writing your code.
-Ask yourself “*what would be the simplest and elegant solution I can write*”, so that the written code can be well-maintained overtime and very easily understood by other developers who don't have the context (reason of the change) in mind.
+Ask yourself “*what would be the simplest and most elegant solution I can write*”, so that the written code can be well-maintained over time and very easily understood by other developers who don't have the context (reason of the change) in mind.

-Brain storm about it.
+Brainstorm about it.
 Later, you will save much more time while writing your code.

 **[⬆️ Back to top](#-table-of-contents)**